More

 3. LastPass

-LastPass - single sign on solutions
+single sign on solutions

 LastPass (by LogMeIn) is primarily known for its password management capabilities but also offers SSO functionality.
-With LastPass, businesses can use a single ID securely store and manage passwords for different applications, eliminating the need for users to remember multiple passwords.
+With LastPass, businesses can use a single ID to securely store and manage passwords for different applications, eliminating the need for users to remember multiple passwords.
 The software automatically fills in login credentials, streamlining the authentication process.

 LastPass also enables secure password sharing, allowing users to share access to specific applications with colleagues or team members.
 Multi-factor authentication options add an extra layer of security to user logins.